evansbenj/Reduced-Representation-Workshop/Mapping_reads_to_a_reference_genome.md

   ./samtools faidx **path_to_rhesus_genome**/**rhesus_genome_fasta_file**

-  This generates a file called `**rhesus_genome_fasta_file**.fai` in which each line has information for one the contigs within the reference genome including the contig name, size, location and other information.
+  Here, the `./samtools` command tells the computer to execute the `samtools` program.
+The `faidx` option tells samtools to generate a file called `**rhesus_genome_fasta_file**.fai` in which each line has information for one the contigs within the reference genome including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

 3. The third thing we need to do is to generate a `.dict` file with a program called [`piccard`](http://broadinstitute.github.io/picard/).
 Please type this command: